Hyperborea: Herodotus

-Location of Hyperborea
+Location

 The Hyperboreans were believed to live beyond the snowy Riphean Mountains, with Pausanias describing the location as "The land of the Hyperboreans, men living beyond the home of Boreas."
 Homer placed Boreas in Thrace, and therefore Hyperborea was in his opinion north of Thrace, in Dacia.
 Sophocles (Antigone, 980–987), Aeschylus (Agamemnon, 193; 651), Simonides of Ceos (Schol. on Apollonius Rhodius, 1.
 121) and Callimachus (Delian, [IV] 65) also placed Boreas in Thrace.

 Other ancient writers believed the home of Boreas or the Riphean Mountains were in a different location.
 For example, Hecataeus of Miletus believed that the Riphean Mountains were adjacent to the Black Sea.
 Alternatively, Pindar placed the home of Boreas, the Riphean Mountains and Hyperborea all near the Danube.

 Heraclides Ponticus and Antimachus in contrast identified the Riphean Mountains with the Alps, and the Hyperboreans as a Celtic tribe (perhaps the Helvetii) who lived just beyond them.
 Aristotle placed the Riphean mountains on the borders of Scythia, and Hyperborea further north.
 Hecataeus of Abdera and others believed Hyperborea was Britain.

 Later Roman and Greek sources continued to change the location of the Riphean mountains, the home of Boreas, as well as Hyperborea, supposedly located beyond them.
 However, all these sources agreed these were all in the far north of Greece or southern Europe.
 The ancient grammarian Simmias of Rhodes in the 3rd century BC connected the Hyperboreans to the Massagetae and Posidonius in the 1st century BC to the Western Celts, but Pomponius Mela placed them even further north in the vicinity of the Arctic.

 In maps based on reference points and descriptions given by Strabo, Hyperborea, shown variously as a peninsula or island, is located beyond what is now France, and stretches further north–south than east–west.
 Other descriptions put it in the general area of the Ural Mountains.

 Later classical sources

-Plutarch, writing in the 1st century AD, connected the Hyperboreans with the Gauls who had sacked Rome in the 4th century BC (see Battle of the Allia).
+Plutarch, writing in the 1st century AD, mentions Heraclides of Ponticus, who connected the Hyperboreans with the Gauls who had sacked Rome in the 4th century BC (see Battle of the Allia).

 Aelian, Diodorus Siculus and Stephen of Byzantium all recorded important ancient Greek sources on Hyperborea, but added no new descriptions.

-The 2nd century AD Stoic philosopher Hierocles equated the Hyperboreans with the Scythians, and the Riphean Mountains with the Ural Mountains.
+The 2nd-century AD Stoic philosopher Hierocles equated the Hyperboreans with the Scythians, and the Riphean Mountains with the Ural Mountains.
 Clement of Alexandria and other early Christian writers also made this same Scythian equation.